An Early History of Heavy Water: World War II: The Western Allies

 Cominco had produced electrolytic hydrogen since 1930 in a \$10M plant consisting of 3,215 cells consuming 75MW of hydro-electric power.
 In addition a tower was built for initial concentration (0.015\% to 2.3\%) by D/H exchange on a catalyst; Hugh Taylor developed a platinum on carbon catalyst for the first three stages and Urey developed a nickel-chromia one for the fourth stage tower.
 The ``P-9 Tower" building housing this plant still stands (figs.\ref{fig:trail_p1},\ref{fig:trail}).
 To the electrolysis plant were added secondary electrolysis cells used to increase the deuterium concentration in the water from the exchange process from 2.3\% to 99.8\% (fig.\ref{fig:trail_p2}, see appendix).

-Development work had been done at Columbia and Princeton in 1941.
-It was found that a catalyst was necessary and Hugh Taylor established nickel as a likely candidate\cite{30}.
-The flow chart is shown in fig.\ref{fig:trail_method} Many stages of enrichment can be achieved before the necessity of power-consuming electrolysis\cite{31}, and thus the Trail operation was as efficient as was possible with the techniques of the day.

 In November 1942, C. J. Mackenzie of the NRC requested that the Montreal group receive the first year's output from Trail, about 6 tons.
-Then followed the rift between the two groups, and in the late summer of 1943, the Chicago group were given permission to build their own heavy water pile at Argonne.
+A rift then developed between the two groups, and in the late summer of 1943, the Chicago group were given permission to build their own heavy water pile at Argonne.
 Trail heavy water production started in January 1944 and was sufficient for the Argonne pile - the first heavy water/natural uranium reactor - to go critical on 15 May of that year.
 The project was directed by Walter Zinn, a native of Kitchener, Ontario.
-In fact, the Americans had decided on a full- scale program to produce plutonium with a heavy water reactor, and DuPont eventually built three additional plants on their own soil, in West Virginia, Indiana and Alabama.
+In fact, the Americans had decided on a full-scale program to produce plutonium with a heavy water reactor, and DuPont eventually built three additional plants on their own soil, in West Virginia, Indiana and Alabama.
 These used the fractional distillation technique; this method is very simple but very heavy on power (see Appendix).

 In April 1944 the rift between the Montreal group and the Americans was patched up.
 American assistance, partly in the form of Trail heavy water, was assured for the construction of a Canadian pile.
 The chosen site was Chalk River.
 The first director of the new laboratory was to be John Cockroft, although he was replaced before the first pile went critical by W. B. Lewis, who went on to dominate the Canadian nuclear scene for decades.
 Both men had a pre-war background of nuclear physics and wartime experience of radar research and development in Britain.
 The pilot pile was known as the NRX, and the 10 MW design was completed in July 1944.
 However, it was not to be the first Canadian reactor.
-Cockroft proposed building a smaller zero-energy pile making use of American experience at Argonne\cite{17}.Thus, ZEEP (Zero-energy experimental pile) was built, by Section 6 of Chalk River's Nuclear Physics Division; Kowarski was Section Head and B. W. Sargent was Acting Division Head \cite{16}.Criticality was achieved in September 1945.
+Cockroft proposed building a smaller zero-energy pile making use of American experience at Argonne\cite{17}.
+Thus, ZEEP (Zero-energy experimental pile) was built, by Section 6 of Chalk River's Nuclear Physics Division; Kowarski was Section Head and B. W. Sargent was Acting Division Head\cite{16}.
+Criticality was achieved in September 1945.
 NRX was completed and went critical in July 1947.